ZibanPirate/Learn-Git-and-Github/lessons/0x1-Git_Basics/Git_Basics_pt1.md

 # Learn Git and Github
 ![Learn Git and Github](https://i.imgur.com/bk9Cvuv.png)

-# Lesson 1x0 : Create an issue
+# 0x1.1 : Create an issue

 For a majority of your assignments you will create issues on GitHub.

 So, the first step is to learn how create one, to do that you can follow the steps below :

--   Go to the repository you want to create an issue on it.
+Go to the repository you want to create an issue on it.

->   we are taking the [dzcode.io](https://github.com/dzcode-io/dzcode.io) repository as an example.

 -   1 ![](https://i.imgur.com/IGTpRPX.png) ![](https://i.imgur.com/kDU7m5T.png)